tejinc/FiberTest/README.md

 DAQ integrates the functionality of ft_arduino, am_reader and save the output to csv format.

 RunDAQ.py invokes DAQ to perform measurment of a WLS fibers

+protofit.ino: Arduino Uno software optimized by Dave Munson of Universiy of Rochester.